 Agent Attrition Rate: a solution provider’s perspective

-As visual engagement platform providers, we at TechSee spend a significant amount of time at call centers all over the world, unpacking call center problems first-hand.
+As visual engagement platform providers, we at TechSee spend a significant amount of time at contact centers all over the world, unpacking contact center problems first-hand.
 A big part of our job is understanding how to help agents perform more effectively.
 We have found that barriers to agent excellence repeat themselves time and again, no matter the industry or size of the enterprise.
 And there is one core obstacle at the root of those barriers: agent motivation.

 Call centers that manage to motivate their agents have consistently better success across all KPIs, as well as a lower attrition rate and superior customer satisfaction scores.
-Call centers staffed with agents who are not sufficiently motivated suffer from a snowball effect of growing levels of frustration, high attrition rates, missed KPIs and disappointing customer service scores.
+Contact centers staffed with agents who are not sufficiently motivated suffer from a snowball effect of growing levels of frustration, high attrition rates, missed KPIs and disappointing customer service scores.

 How to Motivate Call Center Agents

-Aaron Hurst is a globally recognized entrepreneur and the CEO of Imperative, a career development platform that helps professionals discover, connect and act gain greater purpose in their work.
+Aaron Hurst is a globally recognized entrepreneur and the CEO of Imperative.
+Imperative is a career development platform that helps professionals discover, connect and gain greater purpose in their work.
 In a recent interview, he explains that purpose is achieved when employees clearly see the impact of their work on the organization, and consider contributing to the success of the company and the people around them as their personal mission.
 When employees feel they are providing value through their everyday tasks, and are trusted for their knowledge, expertise and integrity, their workday is transformed from a set of mundane tasks into an opportunity to make meaningful connections.

 This idea is expanded upon by Daniel Pink, NY Times Bestselling author of Drive: The Surprising Truth About What Motivates Us.
 He believes that the key to motivation, particularly for more complex tasks, lies in providing:

-- a sense of autonomy, or self-direction
+- a sense of autonomy, or self-direction.

-- mastery, or the desire to get better at something that matters
+- mastery, or the desire to get better at something that matters.

 - purpose, or doing what we do in the service of something larger than oneself.

-Call centers that provide agents with a sense of purpose, a degree of autonomy within the constraints of their work, and the tools necessary to develop mastery in their field, will lower their average agent attrition rate and enhance their overall performance.
+Contact centers that provide agents with a sense of purpose, a degree of autonomy within the constraints of their work, and the tools necessary to develop mastery in their field, will lower their average agent attrition rate and enhance their overall performance.

 Best Ways of Motivating Call Center Agents